anjeprol/CapstoneProject/README.md

 Share a place with your friend.

-Favorite any number of locations and you can view them again later even without network.
+Favorite any number of locations and you can view them again later even without com.bharadwaj.android.capstoneproject.network.

 Let this app be your travel planner...